superbeagle/custom-form-component/README.md

 ### Add custom properties panel entries

+Note: Not used in this example.
+Left in for documentation purposes

 With `config.propertiesPanelEntries` we define the default properties panel entries to show for the component.
 We can also add custom entries to the properties panel.

 We add a [`CustomPropertiesProvider`](./app/extension/properties-panel/CustomPropertiesProvider.js) that allows users to specify the min, max and step of the range component.
 We place the group right after the general group.